Collective moderation of hate, toxicity, and extremity in online discussions: Methods

-We also assess the receiver-operator characteristic~\cite{Hanley1982} of our classifiers and calculate the area under the curve (AUC)---a common metric to assess the performance of machine learning classifiers.
+We assess the receiver-operator characteristic~\cite{Hanley1982} of our classifiers and calculate the area under the curve (AUC)---a common metric to assess the performance of machine learning classifiers.
 ROC curves are calculated by comparing predicted class probabilities from each model (trained on different data splits) to human labels in the held-out test set.
 AUC values between 0.8 and 0.9 are typically considered as ``excellent discrimination'' while values between 0.7 and 0.8 are still considered as ``acceptable discrimination''~\cite{Hosmer2013}.
-AUC values for our classifiers range from $0.73\pm 0.01$ (class ``exclusionary about the outgroup'' in GOAL) to $0.94\pm 0.01$ (class ``other'' in STRATEGY).
-Five classes (all GOAL classes as well as ``sarcasm'' in STRATEGY) have AUC values below 0.8.
-The AUC values for every class are reported in Tab.~\ref{tab:ROC}.
-In addition, we report the ROC-curves for every class in Fig.~S4 in the SI.
+AUC values for our classifiers range from $0.73\pm 0.01$ (class ``exclusionary about the outgroup'' in in- and outgroup content) to $0.94\pm 0.01$ (class ``other'' in argumentation strategy).
+The AUC values for every class are reported in Tab.~S5 in the SI while the ROC-curves for every class are reported in Fig.~S3 in the SI.

+We also transform the predicted class probabilities into class labels by assigning each example to the class with the maximum probability.
+We report the average classifier precision, recall and F1-score compared to a frequency-based random guessing benchmark for every class in Fig.~S4 in the SI.

-For the statistical analyses reported in Section~\ref{sec:results} we infer labels for all unlabeled tweets using the models with the best performance on the held-out test set for HATE, STRATEGY and GOAL, respectively.
-The model for GROUP was only used to identify tweets neutral or uninterpretable with respect to the presence of in- and outgroup content, and hence exhibiting no socio-psychological goal.
-We note that for the statistical analysis (see Section~\ref{sec:statistical_analysis} below) we use the class probabilities that the models output directly, thereby mitigating inaccuracies from the decision to assign one label per tweet and dimension only, and incorporating uncertainty from the applied machine learning classifiers.
+For the statistical analyses reported in Section~\ref{sec:results} we infer labels for all unlabeled tweets using the models with the best performance on the held-out test set.
+We note that for the statistical analysis (see Section~\ref{sec:statistical_analysis} below) we use the class probabilities that the models output directly, thereby mitigating inaccuracies from the decision to assign one label per tweet and dimension only, and incorporating uncertainty from the applied machine learning classifiers to make our estimates robust to measurement errors.